Introducing 10 steps to get you closer to your credit score goal.

 3. Fix mistakes on your report

-Incorrect information on your report can affect your credit score and credit applications.
-By checking your credit report, you can fix any mistakes.
-To do so, visit the help section of our website, and tell Equifax what’s wrong by raising a dispute.
-Read more information on our FAQ.
+By checking your credit report, you can spot (and fix) any mistakes.
+To do this, visit the help section of our website, and tell Equifax what’s wrong by raising a query.
+You can read more information on our FAQ.

-Getting on the Electoral Roll is one of the easiest ways of boosting your credit score.
-Being on the list helps credit reference agencies verify who you are, and makes you appear more stable to lenders.
-You can register to vote at www.aboutmyvote.co.uk.
+Getting on the Electoral Roll (also known as the electoral register) is one of the easiest ways of boosting your credit score.
+Getting yourself on the register helps credit reference agencies verify who you are, and makes you appear more stable to lenders.
+You can register here.
+If you’re not sure if you’re registered, you’ll need to check with your local authority which you can do here.

 5. Look out for fraud